parvathygnair09/RepData_PeerAssessment1/README.md

 This repository contains the following files:

-1. PA1_template.Rmd - R MArkdown document reporting the steps of the analysis
+1. PA1_template.Rmd - R Markdown document reporting the steps of the analysis
 2. PA1_template.md
 3. PA1_template.html - 2 & 3 produced by running 'knitr' package code.
 These are the contents of the markdown file in md & html format respectively.
 4. figure (folder) - folder with the plots for the analysis